How Does Verbenone Work?

 Does Verbenone really work?

 Verbenone has been used as part of integrated pest management programs (IPM) for more than a decade.
 Many studies show that areas treated with Verbenone, as part of an IPM program, fare significantly better than those that are not.
-Commercially used by Forest Service, State Agencies, Recreation Areas, Home Owner's Associations in high value recreational or private land holdings.
+It is commercially used by the Forest Service, National Parks, State Agencies, Recreation Areas, Home Owner's Associations in high value recreational or private land holdings, and professional tree service companies.

 How safe is Verbenone?